robbert-vdh/nih-plug/README.md

   widgets for them that integrate with NIH-plug's parameter system.
 Currently there's support for [egui](nih_plug_egui), [iced](nih_plug_iced) and [VIZIA](nih_plug_vizia).
+  - A simple and safe API for state saving and restoring from the editor is provided by the framework if you want to do your own internal preset management.
 - Basic note/MIDI support.
 MIDI CC handling and note output is currently not implemented.
 Let me know if you need this.
 - A plugin bundler accessible through the